Frequently Asked Questions

 If I report a vehicle that was acquired as an AFV, do I have to report its conversion date?

 No. If you acquired the vehicle as an AFV, it was either an original equipment manufacturer vehicle, or it had been converted by a previous owner.
 If the vehicle was converted to an AFV after your fleet acquired it, however, your fleet must report the conversion date.
-The conversion date is important because AFV-acquisition treatment for a converted vehicle is warranted only if the conversion occurs within the first four months following acquisition of the vehicle.
+The conversion date is important because AFV-acquisition treatment for a converted vehicle is only warranted if the conversion occurs within the first four months following acquisition of the vehicle.
 For example, if you acquired the vehicle as a gasoline vehicle on Jan.
 1, 2015, and converted it to a natural gas-capable vehicle, such conversion would have to have taken place no later than May 1, 2015, for treatment as an AFV acquisition to be warranted.
 If a vehicle is converted to an AFV beyond the four-month conversion period, it is ineligible for treatment as an AFV acquisition.

 Must I report the VIN and other information for all my fleet's LDVs or just for my AFVs?